otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

    secrets, revealing the message keys corresponding to the dropped messages.
    The adversary can now retroactively decrypt the captured messages.

 The first attack is mitigated through the use of XZDH.
-XZDH uses signed prekeys with a relatively short expiration time.
-As a result, an attacker would need to compromise the secret part of the signed prekey before this expiration time along with the identity secret key in order to gain access to the message.
+XZDH uses signed shared prekeys with a relatively short expiration time.
+As a result, an attacker would need to compromise the secret part of the signed shared prekey before this expiration time along with the long-term secret key in order to be able to decrypt the message.
-The signed prekey in the context of the OTRv4 protocol is the signed shared prekey.

 The second attack is mitigated in two ways.
 Keys for dropped messages or skipped messages are kept for a period of time.
 If Alice, for example, receives